 In collaboration with BSU, various JGU staff contributed to provide administrative support to ensure the successful implementation of the academic components of the AFFECT program, as well as project coordination and logistical support related to housing, meals, transportation, meeting facilities, and technology support.

 Teacher training in our country has evolved over time based on the recommendations of various committees on education.
 In 2016-17 when International Institute for Higher Education and Capacity Building (IIHEd) was working on the State Higher Education Plan for Haryana under Rashtriya Uchchatar Shiksha Abhiyan (RUSA), it was observed that teachers in Haryana are grappling with several challenges ranging from teaching, learning, research and academic governance.
 The State Higher Education Plan of Haryana, suggested, amongst other things, any effort in the direction of improving the quality of higher education should focus on the quality of teachers.
 The Plan recommended the organization of pre-service as well as in-service training programmes for the faculty members of Haryana.
 In January 2017, Department of Higher Education, Government of Haryana in collaboration with IIHEd, O.P.
-Jindal Global University (JGU), organized the first-of-its-kind in-service teacher training workshop to be held in a private university campus in the state.
+Jindal Global (Institution of Eminence Deemed To Be University), organized the first-of-its-kind in-service teacher training workshop to be held in a private university campus in the state.